lyteword/chspurgeon-tod/volume-4/psalm-90.md

 **Verse 12.** Of all arithmetical rules this is the hardest— *to number our days.* Men can number their herds and droves of oxen and of sheep, they can estimate the revenues of their manors and farms, they can with a little pains number and tell their coins, and yet they are persuaded that their days are infinite and innumerable and therefore do never begin to number them.
 Who saith not upon the view of another, surely yonder man looketh by his countenance as if he would not live long, or yonder woman is old, her days cannot be many: thus we can number other men's days and years, and utterly forget our own, therefore this is the true wisdom of mortal men, to number their own days.— *Thomas Tymme.*

 **Verse 12.** Observe here, after that Moses had given us a description of the wrath of God, presently his thoughts are taken up with the meditation of death.
-The wrath of God thought on makes us think of death...Let us often think of the wrath of God, and let the thought of it so far work upon us, as to keep us in a constant awe and fear of God; and let this fear drive us to God by prayer, that fearing as we ought, we may pray as we are commanded, and praying, we may prevent the wrath of God.
+The wrath of God thought on makes us think of death...
+Let us often think of the wrath of God, and let the thought of it so far work upon us, as to keep us in a constant awe and fear of God; and let this fear drive us to God by prayer, that fearing as we ought, we may pray as we are commanded, and praying, we may prevent the wrath of God.
 If our present sorrows do not move us, God will send greater; and when our sorrows are grown too great for us, we shall have little heart or comfort to pray.
 Let our fears then quicken our prayers; and let our prayers be such as are able to overcome our fears; so both ways shall we be happy, in that our fears have taught us to pray, and our prayers have made us to fear no more.— *Christopher Shute, in "Ars pie moriendi: or, The true Accomptant.
 A Sermon", etc.,* 1658.

 **Verse 12.** It is evident, that the great thing wanted to make men provide for eternity, is the practical persuasion that they have but a short time to live.
 They will not apply their hearts unto wisdom until they are brought to the numbering of their days.
 And how are you to be brought, my brethren?
 The most surprising thing in the text is, that it should be in the form of a prayer.
 It is necessary that God should interfere to make men number their days.
 We call this surprising.
 What! is there not enough to make us feel our frailty, without an actual, supernatural impression?
 What! are there not lessons enough of that frailty without any new teaching from above?
 Go into our churchyards—all ages speak to all ranks.
 Can we need more to prove to us the uncertainty of life?
 Go into mourning families, and where are they not to be found?—in this it is the old, in that it is the young, whom death has removed—and is there not eloquence in tears to persuade us that we are mortal?
 Can it be that in treading every day on the dust of our fathers, and meeting every day with funerals of our brethren, we shall not yet be practically taught to number our days, unless God print the truth on our hearts, through some special operation of his Spirit?
 It is not thus in other things.
 In other things the frequency of the occurrence makes us expect it.
 The husbandman does not pray to be made believe that the seed must be buried and die before it will germinate.
 This has been the course of the grain of every one else, and where there is so much experience what room is there for prayer.
 The mariner does not pray to be taught that the needle of his compass points towards the north.
 The needle of every compass has so pointed since the secret was discovered, and he has not to ask when he is already so sure.
 The benighted man does not pray to be made to feel that the sun will rise in a few hours.
 Morning has succeeded to night since the world was made, and why should he ask what he knows too welt to doubt?
 But in none of these things is there greater room for assurance than we have each one for himself, in regard to its being appointed to him once to die.
 Nevertheless, we must pray to be! made to know—to be made to feel—that we are to die, in the face of an experience which is certainly not less than that of the parties to whom we have referred.
 This is a petition that we may believe, believe as they do: for they act on their belief in the fact which this experience incontestably attests.
 And we may say of this, that it is amongst the strangest of the strange things that may be affirmed of human nature, that whilst, in regard to inferior concerns, we can carefully avail ourselves of experience, taking care to register its decisions and to deduce from them rules for our guidance—in the mightiest concern of all we can act as though experience had furnished no evidence, and we were left without matter from which to draw inferences.
 And, nevertheless, in regard to nothing else is the experience so uniform.
 The grain does not always germinate—but every man dies.
 The needle does not always point due north—but every man dies.
 The sun does not cross the horizon in every place in every twenty-four hours—but every man dies.
 Yet we must pray—pray as for the revelation of a mystery hidden from our gaze—we must pray to be made to know—to be made to believe—that every man dies!
 For I call it not belief, and our text calls it not belief, in the shortness of life and the certainty of death, which allows men to live without thought of eternity, without anxiety as to the soul, or without an effort to secure to themselves salvation.
 I call it not belief—no, no, anything rather than belief.
 Men are rational beings, beings of forethought, disposed to make provision for what they feel to be inevitable; and if there were not a practical infidelity as to their own mortality, they could not be practically reckless as to their own safety.— *Henry Melvill.*